matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 into `/_matrix/identity/v2`, noting that MSC2134 changes the behaviour of lookups.
 Authentication is still expected on MSC2134's proposed endpoints.

-Any request to any endpoint within `/_matrix/identity/v2`, with the exception of `/_matrix/identity/v2` and the new `/_matrix/identity/v2/account/register` and `GET /_matrix/identity/v2/terms` may return an error with `M_UNAUTHORIZED` errcode with HTTP status code 401.
+Any request to any endpoint within `/_matrix/identity/v2`, with the exception of `/_matrix/identity/v2`, any `requestToken` endpoint and the new `/_matrix/identity/v2/account/register` and `GET /_matrix/identity/v2/terms` may return an error with `M_UNAUTHORIZED` errcode with HTTP status code 401.
 This indicates that the user must authenticate with OpenID and supply a valid `access_token`.

+`requestToken` endpoints are excluded from the auth check because they are used in the registration process before the user has an MXID and therefore cannot log in with OpenID.
+It is up to the IS to manage its privacy obligations appropriately when fulfilling these requests, bearing in mind that the user has not explictly incicated their agreement to any documents, and may abort the registration process without doing so.

-These endpoints require authentication by the client supplying an access token either via an `Authorization` header with a `Bearer` token or an `access_token` query parameter.
+All other endpoints require authentication by the client supplying an access token either via an `Authorization` header with a `Bearer` token or an `access_token` query parameter.